agents¶

 Repository and MCP helpers¶

-make-config currently requires --root and can optionally add private config files, instructions, shared .ai assets, VS Code tasks, and .gitignore entries:
+add-config currently requires --agent and can optionally add private config files, instructions, shared .ai assets, VS Code tasks, and .gitignore entries.
+Pass --agent all to configure every supported agent, or pass a comma-separated list.

 add-mcp resolves names from StackOps MCP catalogs and installs them for one or more agents.
 It also accepts known agent-skill names as a compatibility path; those are installed through the skills CLI and are not written to MCP config.
 Notes:

---scope localinstalls into the enclosing git repository; when run from a multi-repo workspace root, it installs into that workspace directory--whereselects catalog locations:all,repo,private,public, orlibrary--editopens the catalog files and exits immediately if no MCP names were providedcopilotmeans GitHub Copilot CLI.
-Local MCP config is written to.mcp.json; global MCP config is written to$COPILOT_HOME/mcp-config.jsonwhenCOPILOT_HOMEis set, otherwise~/.copilot/mcp-config.jsoncavemanandgrill-meare skills/plugins, not MCP servers; those names delegate to the same installer asadd-skill- PostgreSQL is available as
+--scope localinstalls into the enclosing git repository; when run from a multi-repo workspace root, it installs into that workspace directory--source,-Sselects catalog locations:all,repo,private,public, orlibrary--editopens the catalog files and exits immediately if no MCP names were providedcopilotmeans GitHub Copilot CLI.
+Local MCP config is written to.mcp.json; global MCP config is written to$COPILOT_HOME/mcp-config.jsonwhenCOPILOT_HOMEis set, otherwise~/.copilot/mcp-config.jsonagymeans Google Antigravity CLI.
+Local MCP config is written to.agents/mcp_config.json; global MCP config is written to~/.gemini/antigravity-cli/mcp_config.jsonozmeans Warp Oz CLI.
+Local MCP config is written to.warp/mcp.jsonin Oz's direct--mcpfile shape, and StackOps passes that file tooz agent run --mcpwhen it exists.pilocal MCP config is written to.pi/mcp.json; global MCP config is written to~/.pi/agent/mcp.jsonagent-browser,agent-skills,caveman,grill-me,last30days,agentops, andstackopsare skills/plugins, not MCP servers; those names delegate to the same installer asadd-skill- PostgreSQL is available as

 postgres; replace the generatedDATABASE_URIvalue before use